SoftwareDesignLab/SBOM-in-a-Box/README.md

 # SBOM-in-a-Box
 > The **SBOM-in-a-Box** is a unified platform to promote the
 > production, consumption, and utilization of Software Bills of Materials.
+> This includes converting between schemas, generation, comparision and evaluation of quality.

 ### Latest Release: [[v8.0.5-alpha] - (10/17/2023)](doc/changelog.md)